markstringer-dti/markstringer-dti.github.io/dti.md

 Nobody on the team decides to pick it up.
 It may well be that no discussion has been had within the team about why they don't want to pick up this task and tackle it.
 As with the crew on the improvisational stage, they made an agreement.
 They might not have talked about it.
 But they all agreed not to tackle that task.
 Of course, in these situations, it's the job of the project manager to point to that task and ask what it is about it that means everyone is avoiding it.

 When they do that, the project manager is acting as the director.
 They are sitting "off stage" and encouraging the team to tackle something that they've all quietly agreed to ignore.
-Sometimes, the project manager must take on this role.
-But of course, it's much better, and much more powerful if the team to do this for themselves.
+Sometimes, the project manager must take on this "director" role.
+But of course, it's much better, and much more powerful for the team to do this for themselves.

 So, one place to spot the pirate ship is stand-up.
 Another is the retrospective.
 That's a meeting that happens, typically every two weeks where the team talks about how the previous sprint went.
 In the retrospective, the team asks these questions:
 * What went well?